Update: This offer for the Hilton Honors American Express Card has expired. Learn more about the current offers here.

 - If you want to stay under 5/24, pick up the Hilton Honors American Express Business Card

-- If you want to maximize the points and benefits you can get, pick up the Hilton Honors Aspire Card and the Hilton Honors Ascend Card or the Hilton Honors Card from American Express
+- If you want to maximize the points and benefits you can get, pick up the Hilton Honors Aspire Card and the Hilton Surpass or the Hilton Honors Card from American Express

 If your goal is to stay under the 5/24 limit (a general Chase restriction where they won’t approve you for a card if you’ve opened five or more new card accounts in the past 24 months), then you’ll want to apply for the Hilton Honors American Express Business Card, since applying for that won’t count as a card towards that limit.